Computing Equilibria in Binary Networked Public Goods Games: Heterogeneous BNPG

 \subsection{Games on Trees}

 Another important special case is when \G is a tree.
 We now present a polynomial-time algorithm to compute a PSNE or conclude no one exists.
-Given an action profile \ActionVec, consider a subtree denoted by $\G_T=(\V_T, \E_T)$.
-Observe that \ActionVec is a PSNE implies that $\ActionVec_T$ (i.e., the action profile restricted to the players in $\V_T$) is a PSNE of \BNPG{\G_T}.
 Our algorithm, \textsc{TreePSNE}, is inspired by \textsc{TreeNash} proposed by \citet{kearns2013graphical}, but unlike the latter, it computes an exact PSNE (rather than an approximate mixed Nash equilibrium) in polynomial time.